At the NRMA, we take pride in being a company that supports people for who they are, no matter how they identify.

 The NRMA was named as a bronze employer for LGBTQI+ employee inclusion at the 2022 Australian Workplace Equality Index (AWEI) awards, as well as most improved employer.

-While we may only be in our third year of changing our logo on our social media channels, we’re committed to supporting the LGBTQI+ community.
-At the NRMA we recognise diversity and encourage a more inclusive community where everyone feels like they belong.
-That sense of belonging regardless of age, race, sexuality, or gender is embedded in how we create an authentically inclusive environment, how we operate as a work family, and how we live out our values.
+At the NRMA, we're committed to supporting the LGBTQI+ community.
+And while we understand that not everyone will agree, we recognise diversity and encourage a more inclusive community where everyone feels like they belong.
+That sense of belonging regardless of age, race, sexuality or gender is embedded in how we create an authentically inclusive environment, how we operate as a work family, and how we live out our values.

 With the logo change, you'll see there are a few more colours than just our standard blue and white.
 The bright colours you see are great to look at, but they also serve an important purpose.